Cowichan Garry Oak Preserve

 In 2012, the Nature Conservancy of Canada (NCC), along with partner groups the Garry Oak Ecosystems Recovery Team and Cowichan Valley Naturalists' Society, embarked on a landmark reintroduction project for the western bluebird.
 CGOP was the first site of translocation.
 The groups brought this native bird back to areas where it disappeared in the mid-1990s.
 In the intervening years, the bluebird population has continued to rise.
 This has charted a hopeful course for the many endangered species in the region.

 Camas flowers in bloom (Photo by NCC)

 Garry oak meadows have been integral to the First Nations of the Cowichan Valley for thousands of years.
-Camas was cultivated in the meadows and harvested in late summer for its bulb, which is rich in carbohydrates and was pit-cooked or dried and ground up to make a flour.
+Camas was cultivated in the meadows and harvested in late summer for its bulb, which is rich in carbohydrates and was pit-cooked or dried and ground up to make flour.
 In order to ensure the vibrant blue-purple flower thrived, Indigenous communities worked with natural systems.
 At times they performed prescribed burns to limit shrubs and conifers from expanding into meadows with deep soil.

 CGOP is NCC's flagship property in the Cowichan Valley.
 The site was originally the family estate of Scottish pioneer Gerald Erlam Elkington.
 NCC's purchase of the land in 1999 marked the beginning of the organization's long-term relationship with the area.
-Made up of the Cowichan Garry Oak Preserve and Quamichan Garry Oak Site (acquired in 2001), the conservation area encompasses 81 acres (33 hectares) of colourful meadow, forest and wetland ecosystems.
+Made up of the Cowichan Garry Oak Preserve and Quamichan Garry Oak Site (acquired in 2001), the conservation area encompasses 33 hectares (81 acres) of colourful meadow, forest and wetland ecosystems.

 Listen to our podcast and transport yourself to this important natural area.
 Learn about NCC’s conservation work here.